Mastering Modern Protection, Configuring Intune App Protection Policies in 2025 (Part 2)

 Key Risks:

-• Weak data loss prevention
+• Weak data protection policies

 4. Low Compliance Awareness Across Teams